|Birth: ||Oct. 12, 1773|

 11/21/1829 - birth of last child, Cyrus Sanders Moore.

-In 1830 there was six male slaves and two female slaves.
+In 1830 there were six male slaves and two female slaves.

 2/10/1831 (The Torch Light & Public Advertiser, Hagerstown) listed for appt as a justice of the peace